 To date, the Foundation has achieved several milestones.
 It will continue to make a difference in the lives of Nepalese children.

-- Engaged on 16 volunteer trips, over 150 volunteers from 20 different countries.
+- Engaged on 16 volunteer trips, with over 150 volunteers from 20 countries.

 - Helped four school programs in Nepal, three in remote mountainous districts and one in Kathmandu.